Margaret Noble (artist): Sound art and installations (2012-present)

 Two other pieces are "Scaled Discords, 2015", with spinning tops representing "power structures, resource allocation and racial inequality in America", and "A Shit Pile of Lights and Sounds for Your Pleasure" consisting of "mash-up of Lite Brite, a Ouija board, and an early Akai sampler".

+Noble’s piece, Elsewhere (2022), appeared in the San Diego Public Library’s 2023 exhibition, Good Natured.
+This installation features a live-video feed projection of 50 "natural landscapes and wildlife habitats around the world."
+The locations change randomly and align with the current season.
+Good Natured also included Noble’s work, Convenience Atrocities (2023).
+This piece includes "48 vacation-styled postcards that explore the tensions in our desire for ease and convenience in daily life."

+In 2025, Margaret Noble featured in Land and Sea: Selections from the Collection at the Museum of Contemporary Art San Diego.
+Her piece titled Horizon (2024) is a live-feed video installation of an artificial sunset.
+Noble experimented with different materials in a fish tank to achieve this illusion.
+In an interview with The San Diego Union Tribune, Noble explains she wanted to explore “the way technology simultaneously distorts and enhances our understanding of the world around us, making us question what is authentic versus what is constructed.”

 Critical reception

 Noble's art has been presented on PBS and reviewed favorably in Art Ltd. Magazine, The San Diego Union-Tribune, and San Francisco Weekly.
 Thomas Larson of the San Diego Reader wrote that "enlarging the sensorium of art with sound begins with disorder," but while visual art may be viewed with "one or one hundred other hushed-up viewers," sound art is more like "a Fourth-of-July picnic, Charles-Ives polyphony, a resolute disequilibrium".